Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Chat completions with additional model-specific parameters

 In this example, extra JSON elements are inserted at the root of the request body by setting `model_extras` when calling the `complete` method.
-These are intended for AI models that require extra parameters beyond what is defined in the REST API.
+These are intended for AI models that require additional model-specific parameters beyond what is defined in the REST API [Request Body table](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-chat-completions#request-body).

-Note that by default, the service will reject any request payload that includes unknown parameters (ones that are not defined in the REST API [Request Body table](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-chat-completions#request-body)).
-In order to change the default service behaviour, when the `complete` method includes `model_extras`, the client library will automatically add the HTTP request header `"extra_parameters": "pass_through"`.

-The input argument `model_extras` is not restricted to chat completions.
-It is suppored on other client methods as well.

 <!-- SNIPPET:sample_chat_completions_with_model_extras.model_extras -->